 Fred and I have found that "Hot Springs in the Pacific Northwest" is necessary guide to take with us on our extended Idaho adventures.
 For 4 hot days in June, we camped at Challis Hot Springs Campground in Challis, Idaho with our tent trailer.
 One day we drove north of Challis and walked on a dusty trail to Goldbug Hot Springs, and to our delight found glorious warm waterfalls and hot pools.
 After a HOT and STEEP two mile hike up a scenic canyon, we came upon a paradise of old cedar trees, hot waterfalls and multiple pools of varying temperature, all dammed with rocks.
 Mixtures of the hot springs and cold creek water have been craftily captured into clear pools for the enjoyment of all.
 Lucky for us, there were only 4 other people up there, so we splashed and hopped from one pool to the next.

 We have had some great soaks in beautiful Idaho hot springs.
-Bonneville Hot Springs near Lowman has an old-fashion white bathtub in a wooden shack, and the hike to Weir Creek Hot Springs passes through cedar trees.
+Bonneville Hot Springs near Lowman has an old-fashioned white bathtub in a wooden shack, and the hike to Weir Creek Hot Springs passes through cedar trees.
 Goldbug is our favorite for so many reasons.
 To be able to sit under waterfalls in pools with perfect temperature and look down a gorgeous, open valley is relaxation at its finest and pure heaven.
 Makes you downright proud to live in Idaho!

 After this soak and the hot hike back to the truck, we drove to Salmon and hung out in the library for a couple of hours to cool off.